forcedotcom/salesforcedx-vscode/docs/_articles/en/user-guide/development-models.md

 ### Manifest Builder
 Automatically generate a manifest file for a given a set of metadata components instead of editing the package.xml file manually:
-1. In the Explorer view, right-click to select the files you want to use to generate the manifest.
+1. In the Explorer view, right-click to select the components you want to use to generate the manifest.
 2. Run **SFDX: Generate Manifest File**
 3. Enter a unique name (without an xml extension) for the manifest file.